Calling a rust library with the Panama FFI

 In this command:

-• and finally lib.h is the header file that was generated during step 5.
+lib.his the header file that was generated during step 5.

 A classes directory should be created that contains some files generated by jextract: